hobg0blin/IntroToPCompITPCamp/README.md

 1. Open up the app and click **File > Examples > 01Basics > Blink**
 2. Connect **Pin 9** to the positive side of your LED circuit, and **GND Pin** to the ground.
-3. Change the code so that we blink on pin 9
+3. Change the code so that we blink on pin 9 instead of *LED_BUILTIN*
 ![Diagram of Arduino with an LED on pin 9](assets/arduino-blink.jpg);

 ---